csc-training/csc-env-eff/part-1/prerequisites/ssh-keys.md

 ## Add public key to MyCSC

-💬 To be able to authenticate to Puhti using SSH keys, you need to upload your **public key** to the supercomputer.
+💬 To be able to authenticate to Roihu using SSH keys, you need to upload your **public key** to the supercomputer.

 ☝🏻 At CSC, SSH public keys are uploaded to the supercomputers by registering them in the MyCSC portal. **Other ways to upload SSH keys are not supported**.